-UCA's Department of Nursing offers Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degrees.
-The first class of students graduated with the bachelor degree in 1969, and 1971 was when the graduate degree was first awarded.
-Graduates of the UCA nursing programs are in demand and recognized for their quality.
-They serve as clinicians, administrators, and educators in Arkansas and around the world.
+The University of Central Arkansas' Department of Nursing offers Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degrees.
+Graduates of the nursing programs are in demand and recognized for their quality.
+They serve as clinicians, administrators, leaders and educators in Arkansas and around the world.

 The BSN is offered for students who are not yet Registered Nurses (RN).
 Within the BSN degree program, we also have a track for LPNs who wish to complete the BSN, the LPN to BSN track; a track for RNs who do not yet have their BSN, the RN to BSN track; and a track for RNs who want their BSN degree and their graduate nursing degree or the RN to BSN/MSN track.